-When asked about his background and experience–and how that helps him fulfill his role as a Diversity Equity and Inclusion Coordinator–Cameron said, “One thing that helped me immensely was earning my degree in International Development with an emphasis on People and Nations.
+His background and experience–and how that helps him fulfill his role as a diversity equity and inclusion coordinator, West said, “One thing that helped me immensely was earning my degree in international development with an emphasis on people and nations.
 Part of that was learning cultural competency and understanding different cultures.”